-- file creation date, file archive bit status, checked means the file archive bit is set, clear means the file archive bit is cleared

-- file creation time, file size

-- number of tracks, bit depth, sample rate

-- The length (LEN) of the file
+- file creation date, file flag (archive) bit status, checked means the file archive bit is set, clear means the file archive bit is cleared - file creation time, file size - number of tracks, bit depth, sampling rate - beginning (BEG) time code stamp of the file for WAV files or the length (LEN) of MP3 files - There is additional information available for WAV files.
+Pushing the Rotary Switch will cycle through the beginning time code stamp (BEG), file length (LEN) and user bits (USR).

-The file directories always exit to the main screen whether entered via the menus or the HDD key.
+The file viewer always exits to the main screen whether entered from the menus or the HDD key.